delawaremathguy/ShoppingList15/README.md

 ### Core Data Notes

-The CoreData model has only two entities named `Item` and `Location`, with every `Item` having a to-one relationship to a `Location` (the inverse is to-many).
+There have been no changes to the Core Data model since ShoppingList14.
+The CoreData model still has only two entities named `Item` and `Location`, with every `Item` having a to-one relationship to a `Location` (the inverse is to-many).

 * `Item`s have an id (UUID), a name, a quantity, a boolean that indicates whether the item is on the list for today's shopping exercise, or not on the list (and so available in the purchased list for future promotion to the shopping list), and also a boolean that provides an italic, strike-through appearance for the item when false (sometimes an item is on the list, but not available today, and I want to remember that when planning the future shopping list).
 New to this project is the addition of a Date for an Item to keep track of when the Item was last purchased.

 * `Location`s have an id (UUID), a name, a visitation order (an integer, as in, go to the dairy first, then the deli, then the canned vegetables, etc), and then values red, green, blue, opacity to define a color that is used to color every item listed in the shopping list.

-* Almost all of the attribute names for the `Item` and `Location` entities are different from before, and are "fronted" using (computed) variables in the Item and Location classes.
+* Almost all of the attribute names for the `Item` and `Location` entities are "fronted" using (computed) variables in the Item and Location classes.
 Example: the Item entity has a `name_` attribute (an *optional* String) in the Core Data model, but we define a set/get variable `name` in Item+Extensions.swift of type `String` to make it available to all code outside of the Core Data bubble, as it were, to read and write the name.
 (Reading `name` does a nil-coalesce of the optional `name_` property of the Item class in Swift.)
 You will read about this strategy of fronting Core Data attributes in code comments.

-* This updated app has added a version 2 and then also a version 3 to the Core Data data model, to handle these renaming issues and to add a dateLastPurchased attribute to every Item.
-(It is a lightweight migration.)

 ### App Architecture

-As I said above, this app started out as a few SwiftUI views driven by @FetchRequests, but that eventually ran into trouble when deleting Core Data objects.
-For example, if a View has an @ObservedObject reference to a Core Data object and that object is deleted (while the view is still alive in SwiftUI), you could be in for some trouble.
-And there are also timing issues in Core Data deletions: the in-memory object graph doesn't always get updated right away for delete operations, which means a SwiftUI view could be trying to reference something that doesn't really exist before the SwiftUI system actually learns about the deletion.

-Next, I tried to insert a little Combine into the app (e.g., a view driven by a list of Locations would make the list a subscriber to each of the Locations in the list), but there were problems with that as well.

-I finally settled on more of an MVVM-style architecture, managing a list of Items or Locations myself, instead of letting @FetchRequest handle that list.
-And I used internal notifications posted through the NotificationCenter that an `Item` or a `Location` had either been created, or edited, or was about to be deleted, so that view models could react appropriately.

-That design worked in version 1.0 of ShoppingList ... and I liked it a lot, frankly ... but I decided that I should go back and revisit my avoidance of @FetchRequest.

 Unfortunately, what has always bothered me about the current state of SwiftUI view code that I see that uses @FetchRequest is that such a view often needs to understand that the data it processes come from Core Data.
-The view must also know some of the gritty details of Core Data (e.g. @FetchRequests needed to know about sortDescriptors and keyPaths) and possibly know when to either nil-coalesce or at least test for nil values.
+The view must also may need to know some of the gritty details of Core Data (e.g. @FetchRequests needed to know about sortDescriptors and keyPaths) and possibly know when to either nil-coalesce or at least test for nil values.

 The design in this app now lives somewhere between MVVM and a basic, @FetchRequest-driven SwiftUI app structure.
 My goal in reaching the current code structure was that all SwiftUI views should follow **these three rules**: